ermian98/ImageMusicConversion/README.md

 # ImageMusicConversion
 The source code (written in R) of my project investigating a way to make music from pixel data.

 In the repository are the files necessary to run the MIDICSV / CSVMIDI programs (Fourmilab).
-These are not my property, but are necessary to run my project files.
+Some are my property, some are not, but all are necessary to run my project files.
+The following files were created by me:

 My Files:
  - Image.R